 Since the diagram possesses rotational symmetry, the magnetic field must have equal magnitude anywhere along the loop, so B = 0 everywhere inside the inner radius.

 Case 2: a < r < b

-In this case, each turn passes through the loop in one direction, as shown in the cross sectional view to the right.
+In this case, each turn passes through the loop in one direction, as shown in the cross sectional view in Figure E.

 Case 3: r > b

 In this case, for each inner turn passing current I through the loop in one direction, there is an outer turn passing current I through the loop in the other direction, so that the total current through the Amperian loop is zero, thus B = 0 everywhere outside the outer radius.

 toroid: A surface generated by the revolution of any closed plane curve or contour about an axis lying in its plane.

 Homework: Assign students to complete the Ampere's Law Homework questions to assess their progress in comprehending the concepts.